Aubury/schoolbook/wp-content/plugins/db-falling-snowflakes/readme.txt

 The settings are individual for every subsite including the period of time.
 You can also activate the plugin only on several of the subsites if you don't need it on all of them.

+= Is it possible to customize the parameters for mobile devices? =

+You can customize the following settings for mobile devices, tablets and desktops.

+* Maximum number of snowflakes
+* Minimum Size
+* Maximum Size
+* Speed
+* Opacity

 == Changelog ==

+= 1.8 =
+* Design of the Settings Page

+= 1.7 =
+* Custom options for mobile devices

 = 1.6 =
 * New option: opacity